Mas de Daumas Gassac - IGP Saint-Guilhem le désert rouge 2023

 Wine rated (2024 guide) 17+/20

-Very dark color with purple rim.
-Pure, intense blackcurrant aroma, intoxicating, with a delicate, seductive note of herbs and leaves.
+Very dark color with a purple rim.
+Pure and intense aroma of blackcurrant, heady, with a delicate and seductive note of herbs and leaves.
 Floral too, with an aroma of violets.
-Already supple on the palate, the tannins are round but still lively and compact, with a lovely elegance.
-Very primary for now, but it has the balance and fruity quality to age for a very long time.
+On the palate, it is already supple, with round but still lively and compact tannins, and a lovely elegance.
+Very primary at the moment, but it has the balance and fruitiness necessary to age for a very long time.
 Long finish too.

 Customer rating